iamask/cloudflare-containers-go/WEBINAR.md

 **No servers.
 No subnets.
 No SSL.
 No waiting.**

-## Chapter 4: The Demo — It's Real
+## Chapter 4: What We Built in One Afternoon
+*A real-world app without the chaos*

 What we built in a single afternoon: